Your Midwife's Approach to COVID-19 Pandemic

 Wash your hands often for at least 20 seconds with soap (foamy soap may be less effective).
 Wash your hands after touching any surface that may be contaminated, and before eating.
 Avoid sharing drinks and food with others.
 Avoid touching your face.
 Avoid handshakes, hugs & kisses.
 Frequently sanitize high contact surfaces including doorknobs, handrails, faucet handles & light switches.
 Frequently wipe down surfaces including your phone, computer and/or tablet.

 Reduce shopping trips for food & essential items.
 Consider shopping for groceries and essentials online, grocery pick up, delivery or curbside.
 Prepare by thinking ahead about things that you may need within the next 2 weeks-2 months.
 There is still a shortage of some items and shipping is delayed in general.
 Eat as many nutritious and whole foods as possible including fruits and vegetables.
 Keep hydrated and be sure to have extra water on hand if you drink bottled water.
 Aim for ample sleep, at least 7 hours nightly.

 Also these supplements & foods support a healthy immune system and are safe in pregnancy: · Vitamin D – 4000 IU daily

 · Garlic (always a great immune booster)

 · Zinc – 12mg daily These times can provoke anxiety.
 Try to incorporate self-care and relaxation into your daily life.
-Some options are prayers, mediation, yoga, pilates, sunbathing (when we have sun here in Michigan), walking in nature.
+Some options are prayers, mediation, yoga, exercise, sunbathing (when we have sun here in Michigan), walking in nature.
 Magnesium, chamomile tea, and lavender oil can help with stress, anxiety, and sleep.

-All the while please know that I love and care about the health and well-being of you, your baby, and your family.
+All the while, please know that I love and care about the health and well-being of you, your baby, and your family.
 This is temporary, but necessary, and will last for an unknown period of time.
 Please stay healthy and reach out anytime if you have questions or concerns.